markjprice/web-dev-net9/README.md

 Repository for the Packt Publishing book titled "Real-World Web Development with .NET 9" by Mark J. Price

+## Free PDF of the book and how to contact the publisher Packt

 If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: https://www.packtpub.com/page/free-ebook.

 For questions about book pricing, distribution, and so on, please contact the publisher Packt at the following email address: customercare@packt.com

+## Author's books

 My author page on Amazon: https://www.amazon.com/Mark-J-Price/e/B071DW3QGN/